Frequently Asked Questions

 - dynamic range over 60dB (remember that a record's dynamic range varies between 55 and 65dB)

-- excessive headroom in the file (it's unnecessary and it penalizes the D/A conversion)
+- excessive headroom in the file (it is not functional to the cutting process and penalises the D/A conversion);

 Our interventions: